5 Incredibly Wonderful Trees

 The fascinating tree typically grows at altitudes ranging from between 4,900-8,200 ft (1,500-2,500 m).
 This variety of evergreen also averages 6.5 ft (2 m) in trunk diameter.

 The species remains known for its great hardiness and resistance to extreme weather conditions.
 Due to this, it grows well in either partial or full sunlight.
 Its rate of growth stays slow but quite steady.

 Fortunately, the tree appears to be able to adapt to extreme environmental conditions.
 For the moment, the IUCN lists the species as Vulnerable.

 Like many species, its greatest threats appear to be climate change and habitat loss.

-And here you have had our choices of 5 Incredibly Unique Trees.
+And here you have had our choices of 5 Incredibly Wonderful Trees.
 Obviously, there remain countless hundreds of other species of tree that could easily qualify for this list.
 Let us know your choices for other varieties of trees that you find unique, or even just interesting or lovely.
 The wonder and majesty of Nature know no bounds.
 And remember…trees literally help our planet breathe.